 - 1. Initial treatment for ventricular fibrillation and pulseless ventricular tachycardia is immediate defibrillation. - 2.
 Every minute that passes reduces the chances of successful cardioversion. - 3.
 Apply defibrillation pads to patient's chest. - 4.
 Perform quick look and assess for shockable rhythm. - 5.
-Charge to 360 J for monophasic or equivalent biphasic energy levels Usually 200 Joules if unknown what setting.
+Charge to highest joule setting for monophasic defibrillators.